ckyy5770/PubSubCoordZmq/README.md

 Then it subscribe the specific topic it interested in and register itself to the zookeeper server by making a new node /topics/sometopic, and two subnode /sub, /pub and write its sender/receiver address information to them respectively.

-Then it will start two threads, one for receiving/sending messages, the other for monitoring znode information, if there is no publisher/subscriber connect to this channel, it will be closed by this monitor thread.
+Then it will start one thread for receiving/sending messages.

+(TBD) Message channel should also be able to notify clients that "there is a channel plan change, please reconnect to correct channel for send/receive publications."

 ## Default Channel (Main Channel)